 Some Indian family structure bears special mention because of their unique qualities.
 In the sub-Himalayan region of Uttar Pradesh, polygyny is generally practiced.
 A polygynous family comprises a man, his two wives, and their unmarried children.
-Various other Indian family structures occur there, including the supplemented subpolygynous household, where a woman whose husband lives elsewhere, stays with her children and other adult relatives.
+Various other Indian family structures occur there, including the supplemented sub-polygynous household, where a woman whose husband lives elsewhere, stays with her children and other adult relatives.
 Among the Buddhist people of the mountainous Ladakh District of Jammu and Kashmir, fraternal polyandry is practiced; a household may include a set of brothers with their common wife or wives.
-This family type, in which brothers also share land, is almost certainly linked to the extreme scarcity of cultivable land in the Himalayan region, because it discourages disintegration of holdings.

-The inhabitants of the northeastern hill areas are known for their matriliny order that distinguish the decent and inheritance of a family in the female line rather than the male line.
+The inhabitants of the north-eastern hill areas are known for their matrilineal order that distinguish the decent and inheritance of a family in the female line rather than the male line.
 One of the largest of these groups, the Khasis of Meghalaya is divided into matrilineal clans.
 Here, the youngest daughter receives almost all of the inheritance including the house.
 A Khasi husband lives in his wife’s house.

-Thus, Indian family structure has been varied in varied periods of time and in different regions of the nation.
+Thus, Indian family structure has been varied with the period of time and in different regions of the nation.
 The society structure and regulations have the highest influence on such formations of Indian family structures.